Charan-ravi/bill-generator/README.md

 The unit tests ensure that the discount calculations are accurate.

 You can run this code in any Java environment that supports JDK 8 or higher(please switch to master branch).

+I have updated the quantity and logic based around that since,

+previously it had only working for single products irrespective of how many differrent of them were selected